zth/rescript-relay/rescript-relay-documentation/docs/tutorial/7-types-interfaces-polymorphism.md

 `)
 ```

-When you select a field that’s only present on some of the types that implement an interface, and the node you’re dealing with is of a different type, then you simply get `null` for the value of that field when you read it out.
-With that in mind, we can modify the `PosterDetailsHovercardContentsBody` component to show the location of people and organization kind of organizations:
+When you select a field that’s only present on some of the types that implement an interface, and the node you’re dealing with is of a different type, then you simply get `None` for the value of that field when you read it out.
+With that in mind, we can modify the `PosterDetailsHovercardContentsBody` component to show the location when the poster is a person and organization kind of when the poster is an organization:

 ```rescript
 module PosterDetailsHovercardContentsBody = {